-Long-term debt at December 31, 2017, comprises the following:
+Long-term debt at December 31, 2019, comprises the following direct borrowing loan:

-2000 Public Works Trust Fund

-The Washington State Department of Community Development provided a loan, not to exceed \$1,620,000 to finance distribution system improvements, well upgrade, reservoir painting and SCADA upgrades.
+2000 Public Works Trust Fund The Washington State Department of Community Development provided a direct borrowing loan, not to exceed \$1,620,000 to finance distribution system improvements, well upgrade, reservoir painting and SCADA upgrades.
 The District received advances in the amount of \$1,458,000 which represents 90% of the approved loan.
-The loan will be repaid annually over 20 years at an interest rate of 3%.

-Current portion of long-term debt Long-term debt due after one year (78,396) \$ 156,791
+The loan will be repaid annually over 20 years at an interest rate of 3%. \$ 78,396 Current portion of long-term debt Long-term debt due after one year \$ (78,396) -

 Long-term Debt Maturities.
-The annual requirements to amortize all long-term debt outstanding as of December 31, 2017 are as follows:
+The annual requirements to amortize all long-term direct borrowings outstanding as of December 31, 2019 are as follows: